nirajumaretiya/nirajumaretiya/README.md

 A minimal GPU implementation in Verilog for educational purposes.
 This project demonstrates my passion for hardware design and computer architecture.

 ### [Fifo Memory](https://github.com/nirajumaretiya/Fifo-Memory)
-Design and simulation of a parameterized FIFO memory module with configurable size, data width, and control features.
+Design and simulation of a parameterized FIFO memory module with configurable size, data width, and control features like full/empty flags and overflow/underflow detection.

 ## 📈 GitHub Stats